Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 ![Img Txt]({% link content-accelerator/images/aca-admin-main-settings.png %}){:height="600px" width="800px"}_ca7dd37a9d8cd996.png)

 In this form's case, the User Filter question is a simple textbox.
-By selecting the &quot;User Filter&quot; question here, the query will replace the ${nameFilter} token with whatever the user filling out the form puts in that textbox.
+By selecting the "User Filter" question here, the query will replace the ${nameFilter} token with whatever the user filling out the form puts in that textbox.

 **Note:** When typing literal values into the textbox, be sure that the value you type is not the same value as a question label in the form.
 If this situation occurs, the wizard will use the value(s) set by the user, not the intended literal value.